mbhatt1/tdm/README.md

 This project requires Linux with KVM and Kubernetes.
 On macOS, all commands must be run **inside a Lima VM**, not directly on macOS.

+### ⚠️ IMPORTANT: Firecracker Requirements

+Firecracker requires KVM to run properly.
+When running in a Lima VM, nested virtualization might not be available, which means Firecracker might not work as expected.
+The deployment is configured to handle this gracefully for demonstration purposes, but for a full production deployment, you would need to run this on a Kubernetes cluster with KVM support.

 ### Quick Start with Lima Wrapper (Recommended)

 The easiest way to get started on macOS is to use the Lima wrapper script, which handles all the setup, building, and deployment in one step: